 Experience the everlasting influence of the British colonies on Hong Kong with afternoon tea at afternoon tea at The Peninsula Hotel, served daily from 2:00pm-6:00pm.

-Hong Kong offers visitors one of the most iconic skylines, opportunity to savour some of the most sumptuous international cuisine, and the island is a lush, protected paradise where colourful traditions thrive in harmony with nature.
+Hong Kong offers visitors one of the most iconic skylines, and the opportunity to savour some of the most sumptuous international cuisine, and the island is a lush, protected paradise where colourful traditions thrive in harmony with nature.